-According to the 2010 Census, well over half of the Township's properties were valued over \$150,000 (61%).
+Between 2010 and 2020, the median home value in Danby Township rose from \$174,700 to \$198,600.
 Several newer subdivisions of custom homes have been constructed during this timeframe, which would indicate that overall housing values are rising.
-However, this statistic is one that experiences the most fluctuation, depending on the housing market.
-Values may have changed since the most recent data became available (2010).
+As seen in the following chart, there are many more higher-value homes in 2020 than in 2010.
+However, this statistic experiences the most fluctuation, depending on the housing market.